- Family: N/A

 Zhen Zhus: Zhen Zhus are the most common Flowerhorn subtype.
 Their name translates to “pearl flowerhorn,” and they are aptly named for their characteristic bright, pearl-colored pattern and large head “flower.”
 Zhen Zhus usually have a large mouth, bulbous red eyes, and rounded tail.
 Zhen Zhus’ popularity stems from their ease of breeding and hardy nature.

 Golden Base: These types of Flowerhorn are known as “Faders” because they turn black as juveniles, becoming more vividly colored upon maturity.
 Golden base Flowerhorns are usually red or yellow.
-Many of this type were created by crossing King Kong Parrots with green Texas cichlids.
+Many of these types were created by crossing King Kong Parrots with green Texas cichlids.

 Golden Monkey: Also known as Malau, Golden Monkeys sport the traditional head hump and have a pearled pattern similar to a Zhen Zhu all over.
 Golden Monkey females are often bred with Zhen Zhu males to produce the popular IndoMalau strain.